2022 Theme: One Day – Public event – The Peace Garden on the Hoe

 Plymouth Centre for Faiths and Cultural Diversity is working, again this year, with Plymouth City Council to help organise HMD in January.

 This important time of reflection will be held in the Council House Reception Room with the Lord Mayor, Cllr.
 Terri Beer in attendance, together with Council Members and invited guests.
 As usual, there will be a range of people invited to speak and offer their reflections from the assembled audience.
+Due to limited numbers and Covid restrictions, this event is by invitation only.

 *Plymouth Centre for Faiths & Cultural Diversity (PCFCD) is excited to be able to offer schools the following ONLINE session to mark Holocaust Memorial Day (HMD) *